zshashz/zshashz/README.md

 **Speaking of Me:**

-- 🌱 I’m currently a Computer Science and Data Sciene Double Major;
+- 🌱 Currently a Computer Science and Data Sciene Double Major;
-- 🚀 I'm a huge Space enthusiast and love reading astrophysics books;
+- 🚀 Huge Space enthusiast and love reading on astrophysics;
 - ⚽ I play Football, Cricket and Table Tennis;
-- 🐉 I love learning about new cultures and can speak 4 languages;
+- 🐉 Love learning about new cultures and can speak 4 languages;
 - ⚡️ Elon Musk has liked my tweets 9 times!

 ---